PengBingming/GraphMed/README.md

 If you were ready for needed packages, You may now run each shiny app with just one command in R:

 1、Run a Shiny application from a URL：
-download the GraphMed files from github to location.
+download the GraphMed files from github to your own PC.

 library("shiny")
 runApp("...path/app")